THIS DATE IN HISTORY: Feb. 9

 Video: Guy Lafleur won Cup five times in Montreal

 1985: Bryan Trottier becomes the first player in NHL history to score 25 goals in each of his first 10 NHL seasons.
-He gets No. 24 and 25 in New York Islanders' 4-1 win against the Pittsburgh Penguins at Nassau Coliseum.
+He gets No. 24 and 25 in the New York Islanders' 4-1 win against the Pittsburgh Penguins at Nassau Coliseum.

 Video: Bryan Trottier was mainstay on six Cup-winning teams